ohata-toast/RDS/en/backup-and-restore.md

     * https://www.percona.com/doc/percona-xtrabackup/2.4/index.html
     * https://www.percona.com/doc/percona-xtrabackup/8.0/index.html

-> [참고]
+> [Note]
-> 2023년 8월 17일 XtraBackup 유틸리티의 버전이 업그레이드되었습니다. 이전 백업에 사용된 XtraBackup 버전은 웹 콘솔에서 확인할 수 있습니다.
+> On August 17, 2023, the version of the XtraBackup utility was upgraded.
+The XtraBackup version used for the previous backup can be found in the web console.

 ### Auto Backup